AppJail-makejails/brave/README.md

 N: [(null)] main.c: Running in system mode, forcibly disabling SHM mode.
 N: [(null)] main.c: Running in system mode, forcibly disabling exit idle time.
 ```

+**Note**: The socket is created even if D-Bus is not started, but to avoid the message `Unable to contact D-Bus`, it is recommended.

 You should have the `/tmp/pulse-native` socket.